alle0017/sticker/README.md

 ...
 component.refs.myList
 ```
-P.S.: this syntax doesn't support already the for loops.

 ## BIND ATTRIBUTE
 if you have already worked on applications, either native apps or web apps, you know the importance of the two way data binding. this can be achieved, in sticker, with the bind property: